-The official grounds of the Washington Monument, including the observation deck, are currently closed due to repairs following damage from an earthquake and hurricane in 2011.
-Despite the repairs, the monument is still fully visible and visitors are welcome to photograph and admire the monument from the National Mall.
-The National Park Service has announced the monument will reopen on May 12, 2014 and will at that time once again operate tours to the top of the obolisque.
+The official grounds of the Washington Monument, including the observation deck, have reopened following repairs due to damage from an earthquake and hurricane in 2011.
+The National Park Service has once again began operating tours to the top of the obolisque.
 Get tickets one of two ways, either same day for free or advance for a $1.50 service charge per ticket.

 The Washington Monument is free to visit day or night.
-While the observation deck and the official grounds of the monument are currently inaccessible due to renovations, visitors are able (and encouraged) to witness the monument first-hand.
-Capture it in photographs, picnic nearby or stroll around the National Mall.
+Take the tour to the top of the obelisk.
+Visitors are also able (and encouraged) to capture the monument in photographs, picnic nearby or stroll around the National Mall.

 The easiest way to get to the monument is by taking Metro.
 The two closest Metro stops are Federal Triangle and Smithsonian, both on the blue and orange lines.
 If traveling by bus, take the DC Circulator’s Union Station-Navy Yard route or ride MetroBus routes 32, 34 or 36.
 In terms of parking, visitor parking is available on Ohio Drive, between the Lincoln and Jefferson Memorials.
 Note that street parking is often limited in Washington, DC.

 The Washington Monument is part of the National Mall and Memorial Parks, so at each turn is another recognizable national landmark.
 The monument is anchored at the center of the National Mall, situated between the U.S. Capitol and the Lincoln Memorial, two other very popular visitor spots.
 The Reflecting Pool is also within walking distance, as are the Vietnam Veterans Memorial, the World War II Memorial and the Martin Luther King, Jr. Memorial.